RPM Orchestra

-RPM Orchestra is a proto-Industrial Americana music quintet based in Phoenix, Arizona.
+RPM Orchestra was a proto-Industrial Americana music quintet based in Phoenix, Arizona.

-The orchestra composes and performs original scores to accompany films of the Silent Era, provides musical scores in collaborative multidisciplinary performances, records soundtrack music for contemporary films, and regularly performs at various music venues.
+The orchestra composed and performed original film scores to accompany films of the Silent Era (era of films from 1894—1931, which had no sound), provided musical scores in collaborative multidisciplinary performances, recorded soundtrack music for contemporary films, and regularly performed at various music venues.

 Origins and history

 Started in late 2008 as a studio project by Pete Petrisko, the orchestra transformed into a live multiple-member ensemble in 2009.
 Its line-up varied, between three and seven musicians, until 2012, when group membership solidified with Petrisko, Jim Dustan, Jocelyn Ruiz, and Vic Void playing together regularly.
 Erik Hunter joined in 2014, officially making the ensemble a quintet.